 Q: Do you provide written appraisals for insurance purposes, tax or family distribution?

 Answer: Yes, we will upon request and as such, a report fee is charged for this process.

-You must decide if this is necessary, as different insurance companies have different thresholds of values below which they do not require an insurance document.
-Speak toyour insurer first and find out what that level is.
+You must firstly decide if this is necessary.
+Different insurance companies have different thresholds of values, below which they do not require an insurance document.
+Speak to your insurer first and find out what that financial level is.

 We can also attempt to make retrospective assessments of value as in the instance of theft, loss or damage.